 Concentration of credit risk.
-As noted in the above schedule, none of the sectors exceed their percentage of asset allocation.
-The Plan is diversified; with no one issue exceeding 5%.
+As noted page 19, none of the sectors exceed their percentage of asset allocation.
+The Plan is diversified; with no one issue exceeding 5% of fiduciary net position.
 Under normal market conditions, the portfolio can be liquidated within one to two days if so desired.
-Alternative funds can only be liquidated quarterly.
+One of our alternate investments is Ironwood.
+Ironwood is eligible for redemption on a semi-annual basis with a 95-day formal notice.

 Interest rate risk.
 Only the fixed income securities of the Plan are subject to interest rate risk due to the possibility that prevailing interest rates could change before the securities reach maturity.
-Securities that are subject to interest rate risk as of September 30, 2016 amount to \$8,118,321 and have weighted-average duration of 4.76 years.
+Securities that are subject to interest rate risk as of September 30, 2018 amount to \$2,463,494 and have weighted-average duration of 16.88 years.
 Duration is defined as the change in the value of a fixed income security that will result from a 1% change in interest rates.
 Duration is stated in years.
-For example, five year duration means the bond will decrease in value by 5% if interest rates rise 1% and increase in value by 5% if interest rates rates fall 1%.
+For example, five year duration means the bond will decrease in value by 5% if interest rates rise 1% and increase in value by 5% if interest rates fall 1%.
 The investment policy is silent on the subject of interest risk.
 Securities that are subject to interest rate risk are shown in the following table.